 Here’s how we fixed it and got her playing right away.

 Drag the .exe file from your TS Bin to your desktop and apply the 4GB patch there.
 Check your log file to make sure it applied.
 Your memory should be updated.
-Then you can use the shortcut you just created on your desktop by dragging it there to play the game.
+Then you can use the shortcut you just created on your desktop to play the game.

 Moving the .Exe File – DISC VERSION ONLY!